-There are many reasons why customers might prefer paper bills, from record retention to physical reminders of upcoming payments due.
-Providing choice between the two options is important, but e-bills can provide benefits for billers and customers alike.
+Some customers might prefer paper bills for perceived benefits like record retention and physical reminders of upcoming payments due.
+However, the global pandemic has increased the demand for paperless everything.
+Providing a choice between the two options is important.
+But e-bills can provide benefits for billers and customers alike.

 What are some ways your organization can encourage a permanent switch to e-bills?
-Here are five techniques to consider.
+Here are six techniques to consider.

-Paper bills require precious resources including ink, paper, and fossil fuels for delivery.
+Paper bills require precious resources including, ink, paper, and fossil fuels, for delivery.
 Electronic distribution can help reduce the overall carbon footprint of the bill issuing process.
-As customers becoming increasingly aware of their consumption habits, reinforcing the message of e-bills as a friendlier option for the environment might encourage them to make the switch.
+As customers become increasingly aware of their consumption habits, reinforcing the message of e-bills as a friendlier option for the environment might encourage them to make the switch.